openlawteam/tribute-contracts/docs/adapters/Withdraw.md

 ## Dependencies and interactions (internal / external)

+BankExtension

+- Checks the account balance.
+- Executes the withdraw process.

 DAORegistry

 - Checks if the account address is not a reserved address.

-Bank Extension

-- Checks the account balance.
-- Executes the withdraw process.

 ## Functions description and assumptions / checks